Selected Correspondence Peter

 Being full-on into actualism, it became yet more evidence of the cunningness of ‘me’ and how ‘I’ inevitably claim even the experiences as ‘mine’.
 Of course, I was also on the alert for what things made me annoyed and why.
 Once I got rid of the instilled morals that made me ignore the signs of unwanted feelings and emotions, a whole other side of ‘me’ became evident.
 Malice tops the list, with being sad second.
 ‘Don’t do that, stop it’ drilled in as a child, runs very deep.
 ‘Don’t mope around looking miserable’ is another.

-Simply by breaking free of these moral and ethical barriers one is then able to have a clear-eyed look at one’s very psyche ‘in operation’ and that very investigation, if conducted with gusto and pure intent, is the ending of ‘me’.
+Simply by breaking free of these moral and ethical barriers one is then able to have a clear-eyed look at one’s very psyche ‘in operation’ and that very investigation, if conducted with gusto and sincere intent, is the ending of ‘me’.

 P.S.
 In this post you may have noted I have continued using I as the personal pronoun for me, this flesh and blood body.
 Whenever I refer to the psychological entity, I use the notation ‘I’ – who we think we are, and when I refer to the psychic entity I use the term ‘me’ – who we feel we are.